nicholas-johnson/hamltomarkdown/README.md

-# hamltomarkdown
+# haml to Markdown Converter

-Haml to Markdown converter command line script
+Command line script to convert Haml to Markdown

-# Usage
+## Usage

 Drop the script anywhere the shell can see it.
 The current directry will do.